-You may have noticed your projects are most successful when you plan and manage them effectively.
-Developing your project management skills and implementing tried-and-true project management strategies can help.
+A project is most successful when you plan and manage it effectively.
+Developing your project management skills and implementing tried-and-true project management mitigation strategies can help.
 But even the most well-developed projects will have risks.

-Project risk management is the practice of proactively identifying, analyzing, and responding to any potential project risks.
-A project risk is anything that might impact a project’s success by either delaying the project timeline, overloading the budget, or leading to reduced project performance in some other way.
+A project risk is anything that could impact a project’s success by either delaying the project timeline, overloading the budget, or leading to reduced project performance in some other way.

-Good project risk management isn’t reactive—it’s proactive.
-Ideally, you should come up with your risk management plan during the project planning phase.
-That way, you can best identify any potential risks and their impact, and monitor those risks during the project.
+A good project risk management plan isn’t reactive—it’s proactive.
+Ideally, you should create your risk management plan during the project planning phase.
+That way, you can best identify any risks and their potential impact and monitor those risks during the project.
 Instead of being caught unaware, you’ll have your eye on those risks in case they do become troublesome.

 Managing project risk is all about identifying, planning for, and monitoring potential risk.
-Not everything will go wrong.
-It’s possible that nothing goes wrong.
-But proactive risk assessment and management can help you be prepared and course correct quickly, so you still hit all of your project objectives on time and within budget.
+Not everything will go wrong, and it’s even possible that nothing will go wrong.
+But proactive risk assessment and incident management can help you be prepared and course correct quickly.
+This ensures you hit all of your project objectives on time and within your budget.

-The first step to creating a project risk management process is to put together a list of all potential project risk events.
-A risk event is anything that could impact your project schedule, budget, or your ultimate project success.
+To identify risks, create a project risk management plan by putting together a list of all potential project risk events.
+A risk event is anything that could impact your project’s schedule, budget, or success.

-There are a variety of ways to identify project risks:
+There are a variety of ways to begin the risk identification process, including:

 Interview project stakeholders.
 The best way to identify project risks is to ask stakeholders, leadership, and experts in the topic.
 If they’ve run similar projects, ask them what risks they ran into and how you can prevent them.
 Even if they haven’t run similar projects, make sure to check in with key project stakeholders to ensure you’re not missing any important project risks.

 Brainstorm potential risks with your project team.
-Your project team are the people who will be working on this project with you day in and day out.
-Before you get started on your project, ask them what they see as potential risks.
-Consider hosting a brainstorming session to identify serious risks to your project.
+Your project team is who you will be working with on this project day in and day out.
+Before you get started on your project, ask them what they see as potential risks and consider hosting a brainstorming session to identify serious risks to your project.

 Check your checklists.
 See if your team or department has built a checklist of common risks.
 If they haven’t, start documenting one to set yourself up for success on future projects.

-As you identify important risk events, put them into a risk register.
+As you identify important risk events, put them into a risk register template.
 As the name suggests, a risk register is a dedicated list of all of your project risks.
-Your risk register should answer several questions about the risks you’ve identified, including:
+Your risk register should answer several questions about the known risks you’ve identified, including:

 Don’t worry if you can’t figure all of this out now—some of these will come in the later steps.

 This step is optional—but recommended.
 Even though your risks haven’t happened yet, it’s helpful to assign a risk owner early, so your team members are prepared.
-This person should not only monitor the risk, but they’ll also be the point person for developing a risk mitigation plan, should it seem like the risk is, for lack of better words, at risk of happening.
+This person should not only monitor the risk but they’ll also be the point person for developing a risk mitigation plan.

 At this point, your project has begun.
-Hopefully, you’re on track and tracking well towards your ultimate project objectives.
+Hopefully, you’re tracking well towards your ultimate project objectives.
 But make sure you continue actively monitoring your risks in order to avoid any nasty surprises.
 To do this:

 Check in asynchronously with your individual risk managers.
 Each risk “owner” should be monitoring their risk event for red flags.
 As the project manager or team lead, check in with them regularly to make sure everything is going well.

 If at any point a risk becomes reality, it’s time to respond.
-Hopefully, with your risk register and project risk management plan in place, you have a great contingency plan to deal with risks.
+With your risk register and risk management plan in place, you should have a great contingency plan to deal with risks.

-Remember: risk management isn’t about preventing risks—though it does help with that.
-Rather, project risk management is the practice of preparing for risks and having a great plan in place, so you’re never caught flatfooted.
+Remember: risk management isn’t about preventing risks—though it does help. .
+Rather, project risk management is the practice of preparing for risks and having a great plan in place so you aren’t caught flatfooted.

-Great projects are projects that have great plans—and risk management is a key part of that early-stage planning process.
-Make sure to incorporate your project risk management plan into any early-stage planning documents, like your project brief.
-That way, everyone has access to your risk management plan and they can proactively react to any risks that do occur.
+Successful projects have great plans—and risk management is a key to that early-stage planning process.
+Make sure to incorporate your project risk management strategy into any early-stage planning documents, like your project brief.
+That way, everyone has access to your risk management plan and they can proactively react to any high risks that do occur.